LeonardoRegalado/CodigoJava/README.md

 # CodigoJava
-The repository assigned to the java programs
+This is the repository assigned to the Java and JavaScript proyects